BCStudentSoftwareDevTeam/documentation/ssdt-program/issue.md

 1. Has a descriptive title.
 2. Has an informative description about the issue
-3. Includes images of what thw problem is.
+3. Includes images of what the problem is.
 4. Includes files that may be associated with the issue
-5. Include possible solutions (If applicable)
+5. Include possible solutions, if applicable.
 6. Was added to **both** Trello and GitHub.